 Roles and Permissions

 - 4 Minutes to read

 An organisation can contain any number of employees or external contractors as users of its Serverless360 account to manage and monitor the associated services.

 Not all employees or contractors of an organisation can be granted authorization to execute all activities on Serverless360-managed applications.
 Depending on the features and configurations of the applications, an organisation may require many access restrictions.
 An account with too many permissions is vulnerable to security breaches.

 Serverless360's fine-grained access control is aided by a user access policy with personalised function capability.

-Azure Documenter (hereafter referred to as "product") has three system-defined roles, and can contain any number of user-defined roles.
+Azure Documenter (hereafter referred to as "module") has three system-defined roles, and can contain any number of user-defined roles.
 The System-defined roles are:

-Owner has complete access to the product, including managing users and roles in that product.
-No other role other than Account owner and Owner of the product can manage users and roles.
+Owner has complete access to the module, including managing users and roles in that module.
+No other role other than Account owner and Owner of the module can manage users and roles.